ranfysvalle02/Interactive-RAG/README.md

 # UPDATE

 Took an outdated Interactive RAG demo and changed it to use MongoDB Atlas (along with a few other changes and prompt engineering).

+# INTRODUCTION

+Agents are systems that use language models to make decisions and perform tasks.
+They are designed to handle complex scenarios and provide more flexibility compared to traditional approaches.
+Agents can be thought of as reasoning engines that leverage language models to process information, retrieve relevant data, ingest(chunk/embed) and generate responses.

+In the future, agents will play a vital role in processing text, automating tasks, and improving human-computer interactions as language models advance.

 # VIDEO

 [DEMO 1](https://apollo-fv-mneqk.mongodbstitch.com/INTERACTIVE-RAG.mp4)